-First, you gotta have traffic — and if you don’t, you gotta know how to generate it.
+It helps to have traffic — but if you don’t, you gotta know how to generate it.

-But let’s say you are naturally blessed with this beautiful thing called traffic; one of the most frustrating dilemmas a marketer can find himself having is having the traffic, but not having the conversions.
+This, generally speaking, takes time & money.
+One of the most frustrating dilemmas a marketer can find him or herself in is having the traffic, but not having the conversions.

-While the quote above remains true, there’s usually an explanation for everything, and sometimes it’s just a matter of finding out what’s wrong before you can address & fix it.
+While the quote above remains true, there’s usually an explanation for everything, and sometimes it’s just a matter of finding out what’s wrong first before determining a fix.

-Luckily for you, we have 6 simple questions that we think you should ask yourself to help direct your success in achieving more conversions.
+Luckily for you, we have 7 questions that we think you should ask yourself to help direct your success in achieving more conversions.